vladsdamnmemory/lilac/README.md

 </template>

 <script>
-import lilac from 'lilac'; // local instance, also possible use but less proper
+import lilac from "node-lilac"; // local instance, also possible use but less proper

 export default {
   name: "Task",